-- 2.28.1 For the purpose of managing fatigue in the provision of air traffic control services, the ATS provider shall comply with the following: - regulations that prescribe scheduling limits in accordance with Appendix 5; and - b) Use a fatigue risk management system (FRMS) to manage fatigue, FRMS regulations in accordance with Appendix 6. - 2.28.2 For the purposes of managing fatigue-related safety risks, the ATS provider shall establish one of the following: - a) air traffic controller schedules commensurate with the service(s) provided and in compliance with the prescriptive limitation regulations established in accordance with 2.28.1 a); or - b) an FRMS, in compliance with regulations in accordance with 2.28.1 b), for the provision of all air traffic control services; or - c) an FRMS, in compliance with regulations in accordance with 2.28.1 b), for a defined part of its air traffic control services in conjunction with schedules in compliance with the prescriptive limitation regulations in accordance with 2.28.1 a) for the remainder of its air traffic control services. - 2.28.3 Where the ATS provider complies with prescriptive limitation regulations in the provision of part or all of its air traffic control services in accordance with 2.28.2 a), the ATS provider shall: - a) ensure that the limitations are not exceeded and that non-duty period requirements are met; - b) familiarise its personnel with the principles of fatigue management and its policies with regard to fatigue management; - establish a process to allow variations from the prescriptive limitation regulations to address any additional risks associated with sudden, unforeseen operational circumstances; and - d) ensure the variations to these regulations using an established process in order to address strategic operational needs in exceptional circumstances, based on the air traffic services provider demonstrating that any associated risk is being managed to a level of safety equivalent to, or better than, that achieved through the prescriptive fatigue management regulations.
+- 2.28.1 For the purpose of managing fatigue in the provision of air traffic control services, the ATS provider shall comply with the following: - a) prescriptive fatigue management regulations in accordance with CAD 11 Appendix 5; and/or

+- b) fatigue risk management system (FRMS) requirements to manage fatigue in accordance with CAD 11 Appendix 6. - 2.28.2 For the purpose of managing fatigue-related safety risk, the ATS provider shall establish a fatigue-related safety risks management, by either: - a) air traffic controller schedules to commensurate with the service(s) provided and in compliance with the prescriptive limitation regulations established in accordance with 2.28.1 a); or - b) an FRMS, in compliance with requirements in accordance with 2.28.1 b) for the provision of all air traffic control services; or - c) an FRMS, in compliance with requirements in accordance with 2.28.1 b) for a defined part of its air traffic control services in conjunction with schedules in compliance with the prescriptive limitation regulations in accordance with 2.28.1 a), for the remainder of its air traffic control services. - 2.28.3 Where the ATS provider complies with prescriptive fatigue management regulations in the provision of part or all of its air traffic control services in accordance with 2.28.2 a), the ATS provider shall: - a) ensure that the limitations are not exceeded and that non-duty period requirements are met; - b) familiarise its personnel with the principles of fatigue management and its policies with regard to fatigue management; - c) establish a process to allow variations from the prescriptive limitation regulations to address any additional risks associated with sudden, unforeseen operational circumstances in MATS Vol. 2; and - d) ensure the variations to these regulations using an established process in order to address strategic operational needs in exceptional circumstances, based on the air traffic services provider demonstrating that any associated risk is being managed to a level of safety equivalent to, or better than, that achieved through the prescriptive fatigue management regulations.
+These may be achieved through the implementation of safety risk assessment (SRA).